CLOSED CHURCHES WITHIN THE

 preaching is reported to have begun here in 1835.
 A class was organized in 1850, with preaching

 in the old school house.
-In 1868 the
+In 1868 the school board purchased a plot of

-Jacob Baer on which to build a new school house for both school and church
+land, across from the present church, from Jacob Baer on which to build a new school house for both school and church purposes.
+That building was sold and torn down in

-torn down in 1959.
-An 1882 revival under
+1959.
+An 1882 revival under George

-present church in 1883.
-The land was
+church in 1883.
+The land was donated by

-structure at $1650.
+for the structure at $1650.
 The formal

 dedication occurred 10/5/1884.
 A social